OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSignalGenerator.rst

     .. cpp:function:: OcaStatus SetMultiple(OcaParameterMask Mask, OcaFrequency Frequency1, OcaFrequency Frequency2, OcaDBz Level, OcaWaveformType Waveform, OcaSweepType SweepType, OcaTimeInterval SweepTime, OcaBoolean SweepRepeat)

         Sets some or all signal generation parameters.
-The return value indicates if the parameters were successfully set.
 The action of this method is atomic - if any of the value changes fails, none of the changes are made.

         This method has id ``4.18``.